 Social media should be a fundamental aspect of any marketing strategy seeking to break into the Chinese market.
-But the rules and key players are different.
-Here’s our guide to help you navigate the world of Chinese social media.
+It’s hugely popular in China, but the rules and key players are different.
+Here’s a guide to help you navigate the world of Chinese social media.

 THE FIVE GOLDEN RULES OF CHINESE SOCIAL MEDIA

 1. Keep it mobile

 Nearly 100% of 14-47 year olds in China now own a smartphone, and half use their phones to access the internet roughly 25 times a day (source: World Economic Forum).
 This means you should make your social media content mobile friendly if you want to reach the majority of users.

 2. Be personal

 Mass marketing won’t cut it in China.
-Social media users overwhelmingly favor small-scale interactions with individuals.
+Social media users favor small-scale interactions with individuals.
 If you want to make an impact, you’ll need to provide tailored, meaningful content for each of your users.
 Using social media tools may help you start building more personal relationships with consumers.

 3. Channel your creativity

-Chinese users want to be entertained and engaged rather than being sold something.
+Chinese users want to be entertained and engaged rather than be sold something.
 They particularly appreciate interactive content and videos.
-For the 2016 Chinese New Year, Burberry invited users to virtually unwrap a gift, after which they could send personalized greetings cards, which proved quite popular.
-Clinique created a 40-chapter-long video series that resulted in 21 million views.
 The more creative you get, the better your results will be.

 4. Prioritize customer service

 One of the primary reasons Chinese users shop online is because of the customer service.
 They don’t want emails and forms; they want instant, direct communication with sellers.
 WeChat and Alibaba’s Aliwangwang messenger service allow users to chat directly with sellers at any time, building real relationships in the process.
 Quality customer service will quickly win you fans and increased social media engagement.

 5. Champion the right people